aviadra/Cloud-profiler/README.md

 - iTerm_bastion_use - When using "iTerm_ip_public", the bastion is not used. unless this tag is set with the value of "yes".

 # iTerm setup
 Again, in general you don't need to change anything in your iTerm configuration.
-With that said, it is recommended that you create the profiles you're going to reference when using the "iTerm_dynamic_profile_parent_name" tag. if you don't, nothing major will happen, iTerm will simply use the default profile and through some errors to the logs.
+With that said, it is recommended that you create the profiles you're going to reference when using the "iTerm_dynamic_profile_parent_name" tag. if you don't, nothing major will happen, iTerm will simply use the default profile and throw some errors to the logs.
 In order to ease the setup, I've set the https://github.com/mbadolato/iTerm2-Color-Schemes, as a submodule.
 For example to create "Red Alert" profile (which i recommend for production servers):
 - Create a new profile by clicking the plus (+) sign, in the profiles section of the "preferences".